stefankreitmayer/x5_pres2_2018_april/PITCHME.md

 transforming a pile of maybes

-into a handful of go-to resources
+into a handful of go-to places

 ---?image=images/curating.png&size=auto 90%

 #HSLIDE

-## Supporting each step
+## Support for each aspect

 * FIND -> optimise search results, ...
 * EVALUATE -> show plenty of information per item, facilitate preview, ...